Vonage/vivid-3/libs/components/src/lib/card/VARIATIONS.md

 ## Icon

-The `icon` attribute displays an icon from the [icon library](/icons/icons-gallery), which prefixes the Text Field's input element.
+The `icon` attribute displays an icon from the [icon library](/icons/icons-gallery), which prefixes the Card's headline.
 To add custom icons or to postfix icons, use the [graphic slot](/components/card/code/#slots).

 ```html preview